AWQUA/Measurement/turbidity/basic-handheld-turbidimeter/README.md

 #Basic Handheld Turbidimeter
 ##Purpose
+The Basic Handheld Turbidimeter is designed to measure turbidity on demand, portably, for the lowest possible price.

 ##Function
-How does the device measure a parameter?
+_How does the device measure a parameter?_
+This device is a single-beam [nephelometrer](https://en.wikipedia.org/wiki/Nephelometer).
+Light from an infrared light-emitting diode (IR LED) is scattered by suspended sediment as it passes through a sample of water.
+This scattered light is detected by an IR-sensitive [photodiode](https://en.wikipedia.org/wiki/Photodiode) mounted at a right angle to the center of the IR LED's light beam.
+The intensity of light detected by the photodiode is referenced to a calibration curve stored in the device's memory to interpolate the corresponding turbidity value, measured in [nephelometric turbidity units (NTU)](http://or.water.usgs.gov/grapher/fnu.html).

-How does the device-record data?
+_How does the device record data?_
+This device is intended for basic manual operation and does not contain storage for data.

-How does the device display data?
+_How does the device display data?_
+The microcontroller at the heart of this device reads the frequency of pulses transmitted by the [photodiode unit](http://www.mouser.com/ProductDetail/ams/TSL230BRD-TR/?qs=sGAEpiMZZMu97qiQi8P%252buifvOPr%252b402N67DKHn09PFo%3d), interpolates the turbidity value from stored calibration data, and displays the turbidity value on a [four-digit display panel](http://www.electrodragon.com/product/7-segment-4-digit-display-common-anode/) (much like those used in some alarm clocks).

-What units does the device report in?
+_What units does the device report in?_
+Like all AWQUA turbidimeters, this device reports readings in  [nephelometric turbidity units (NTU)](http://or.water.usgs.gov/grapher/fnu.html).

-How does the device communicate data electronically?
+_How does the device communicate data electronically?_
+This device does not possess data telemetry capabilities.

 ##Use Case
-Where can the device be safely used?
+_Where can the device be safely used?_

 ##Power
-How is the device powered?
+_How is the device powered?_

-How much power does it use?
+_How much power does it use?_

-How long does it need to be recharged before re-use?
+_How long does it need to be recharged before re-use?_

 ##Standard and Testing
-How was the device tested?
+_How was the device tested?_

-How did it perform?
+_How did it perform?_

-What performance standards does the device meet?
+_What performance standards does the device meet?_

-What monitoring standards can this device be used to meet?
+_What monitoring standards can this device be used to meet?_

 ##Construction

 ###Bill of Materials